 The Bishop Kelley policy for changing schedules was developed to serve the best interests of all students.
 The scheduling process is a planned and thorough procedure, implemented in the spring.
-Students, teachers, parents, counselors, and the Vice-Principal for Academic Affairs are involved in each student’s schedule.
+Students, teachers, parents and counselors are involved in each student’s schedule.
 Subsequent changes in the fall or spring term should be initiated only for legitimate reasons, e.g., to fulfill graduation requirements, acceptance to Tulsa Technology Center or college plans.
 Students should not seek unwarranted schedule changes.
 Therefore, a fee of $20 per class change will be assessed for a schedule change not initiated by the teacher, counselor or administrator.

 - Schedule changes must be completed one week before classes begin each quarter.

 - Students will not be allowed to enter a class after the quarter has begun due to a schedule change unless the change is recommended by a teacher, counselor or administrator.

 - Elective withdrawal from any class will rarely be granted, and can only occur with the approval of the principal.
 A WP (Withdraw Passing) or WF (Withdraw Failing) will appear on the student’s grade card and transcript.

 - Students should see their assigned counselor for schedule changes.
 Brother Bernardine Scholars should see Mrs. Christine Tyler.

 - Returning students who fail to complete a plan of study for the following year by DATE will be charged a $30 late-scheduling fee.